Information about the UK leaving the EU

 DExEU is working closely with the Home Office and other Government departments to identify and develop options to shape our future immigration system, including considering the best way to control the number of people coming to the UK following our exit from the EU.

-You can find more advice for EU citizens living in the UK.
+You can find more advice for EU nationals living in the UK here.

-You can find more advice for UK nationals in the EU.
+You can find more advice for UK nationals in the EU here.

-What will our future immigration system look like?
+What will our future immigration system for EU nationals look like?

 Trade and the Single Market